bhuvanpancholi/JavaScript-KickOff-1stApril24/README.md

 # JavaScript-KickOff-1stApril24
-This repositories showcases my journey of kicking off JS and mastering it with ReactJS in 40days.
+This repository showcases my journey of kicking off JS and mastering it with ReactJS in 40 days.

+The TimeLine will be updated below soon :